Invoice Discounting is a form of invoice finance, or accounts-receivable finance, where an unpaid invoice is sold for a percentage of its value.

 - A source of fast cash-flow that can improve the working capital cycle

 - Available to businesses who may have been refused traditional bank finance

 - Does not require a company to own tangible assets as security

 - Discounting is only offered for commercial invoice payments, which means this form of finance wouldn’t be available to businesses that deal with the general public

 - You wouldn’t receive the full percentage of your invoices

 - Discounting (as opposed to factoring) is generally only available to businesses which a proven credit-collection process in house.

-If you want to know whether your business is eligible for discounting, and which providers offer the most competitive rates, you might try Business Expert, which offers a real-time comparison engine using every major UK discounting company.
+If you want to know whether your business could access discounting, and which providers offer the most competitive rates or fees, you might try Business Expert, which offers a real-time comparison engine using every major UK discounting company.
 You can find their website here.